Piyush Goyal: Minister of Consumer Affairs, Food & Public Distribution (2020 – present)

 After the demise of Ram Vilas Paswan, he took over the additional charge of the Ministry of Consumer Affairs Food & Public Distribution on 9 October 2020.

 After taking charge, Goyal announced the strengthening and modernising of the Food Corporation of India.
 He also emphasised that the procurement system at Minimum support price (MSP) will continue and Food Corporation of India (FCI) will be committed to serving farmers.
 To ensure that all the migrant labor community can draw their allotted ration anywhere in the country Goyal called for speedy implementation of One Nation One Ration Scheme.
 At the 3rd Governing Council meeting of the Bureau of Indian Standards (BIS), Goyal directed to cut quality testing charges for MSMEs, Startups and Women Entrepreneurs.

 Goyal also directed the Department of Consumer Affairs to focus and ensure on quality and quantity of products, processes and services to the consumers by way of the BIS Act, 2016 and Legal Metrology Act, 2009.

+On 27 August 2026, Goyal stated that India plans to negotiate expanded market access in Japan for basmati rice and proposed food products during their trade agreement review.